tjvantoll/www.tjvantoll.com/source/_posts/2012-06-10-browser-css-parsing-discrepancies.markdown

 ### What Could Possibly Go Wrong?

-Frankly, since this is an error situtation I don't think many developers would care what the browser does with this.
+Frankly, since this is an error situation I don't think many developers would care what the browser does with this.
 If the rules aren't evaluated it becomes pretty clear there's an issue and it becomes pretty easy to find and clean up the issue.
 What is important to developers is that the results are consistent.
 The danger here is if you make a quick fix to a CSS file, fat finger some quotes, and only test in WebKit, you could catastrophically break your styling in non-WebKit browsers.

 ### Avoiding Issues

 The obvious way to avoid running into issues is to test your code in all browsers.
 However, with the number of browsers and devices there are to test on that's not always feasible, especially for trivial changes.

 Modern editors with syntax highlighting can help you find malformed strings by creating an obvious syntax highlighting problem.
-If yours doesn't you might want to consider switching to one that does.
+If yours doesn't, you might want to consider switching to one that does.

 Furthermore, tools like [CSS Lint](http://csslint.net/) can help detect issues [via your editor / IDE](https://github.com/stubbornella/csslint/wiki/IDE-integration) or at build time by [incorporating them into a Node.js or Ant build process](https://github.com/stubbornella/csslint/wiki/Command-line-interface).

 ### Conclusion

-While the CSS specification tries to standarize what to do with invalid CSS browsers still handle some situations differently.
+While the CSS specification tries to standarize what to do with invalid CSS, browsers still handle some situations differently.
 Make sure your editor or build process can help detect silly typos, and attempt to test your code in a variety of browsers, even for trivial changes.